Amanda & Colin’s Day

 I first met Amanda and Colin at the I Do wedding fayre at Doncaster Racecourse.
-I spoke to them for a while about their wedding plans, their venue and colour scheme.
+I spoke to them for a while about their wedding plans to get married at The Stables in Doncaster, and their colour scheme.
 We established I was free on their date, they took some information from me and continued to look around the fayre.

 Around ten minutes later I looked down the aisle and there was Amanda.
 She was fighting her way through the crowd and heading straight for me, closely followed by Colin.
 I have never seen anyone move with as much determination at a wedding fayre before!
 They told me they didn't need to think any longer, and booked me as their wedding photographer.